Master of Arts in English Program in Children's Literature

 Carol Franko specializes in utopian and science fiction.
 Her current research includes an investigation into how science fiction naturalizes the supernatural, or otherwise "rewrites" supernatural worldviews, especially those associated with the Judeo-Christian tradition.
 More information.

-Philip Nel teaches courses in children’s and young adult literature, and serves as the Director of the Program in Children’s Literature.
-His recent books include Was the Cat in the Hat Black?: The Hidden Racism of Children's Literature, and the Need for Diverse Books (Oxford UP, 2017), Crockett Johnson and Ruth Krauss: How an Unlikely Couple Found Love, Dodged the FBI, and Transformed Children's Literature (UP Mississippi, 2012), Keywords for Children's Literature (co-edited with Lissa Paul, NYU Press, 2011), Tales for Little Rebels: A Collection of Radical Children's Literature (co-edited with Julia Mickenberg, NYU Press, 2008), The Annotated Cat: Under the Hats of Seuss and His Cats (Random House, 2007).
+Philip Nel teaches courses in children’s literature and comics, and serves as the Director of the Program in Children’s Literature.
+His recent books include Was the Cat in the Hat Black?: The Hidden Racism of Children's Literature, and the Need for Diverse Books (Oxford UP, 2017), Crockett Johnson and Ruth Krauss: How an Unlikely Couple Found Love, Dodged the FBI, and Transformed Children's Literature (UP Mississippi, 2012), Keywords for Children's Literature (co-edited with Lissa Paul, NYU Press, 2011), Tales for Little Rebels: A Collection of Radical Children's Literature (co-edited with Julia Mickenberg, NYU Press, 2008), and The Annotated Cat: Under the Hats of Seuss and His Cats (Random House, 2007).
 With Eric Reynolds, he is currently co-editing Fantagraphics' five-volume collection of Crockett Johnson's Barnaby, which will reprint the complete run of the comic strip (1942-1952) for the first time.
 Barnaby Vol. 4: 1948-1949 will be published November 2020.
-Also forthcoming: the second edition of Keywords for Children's Literature, co-edited with Eric Reynolds, Fantagraphics, 2013-2017).
+Also forthcoming: the second edition of Keywords for Children's Literature, co-edited with Lissa Paul and Nina Christensen (NYU Press, January 2021).
 More information.

 Karin Westman specializes in Twentieth-century and contemporary British literature, including children’s and young adult literature of that period.
 She has presented and published on contemporary British culture in J.K.
 Rowling's Harry Potter novels, Philip Pullman's His Dark Materials, "cross-over" or "dual-audience" literature, and information literacy and technology in pre-service teacher education.
 In 2005, she chaired a session at the Modern Language Association on "Children's Literature and Modernism" and another in 2015 on "Sites of Memory in Children’s Literature."
 With Naomi Wood and David Russell, she serves as editor for The Lion and the Unicorn (JHUP/Project Muse).
 More information.